Anonymous642/ReSpec-CFA/README.md

 This will configure the application with the necessary CFA instrumentation to the application and update the `prv` directory.
 The script may throw some warnings but this is fine.

-Once compiled, in STM32CubeIDE right click both ReSpec-CFA_NonSecure and ReSpec-CFA_Secure and select "Clean Project".
+Once compiled, in STM32CubeIDE right click both SpecCFA-TZ_NonSecure and SpecCFA-TZ_Secure and select "Clean Project".

 ## Configuring ReSpec-CFA